-Here’s everything that grabbed our attention in the world of beer and pubs in the past week, from the masculinity of beer to the fascination of Bass.
+Here’s everything that struck us as noteworthy in the world of beer and pubs in the past week, from judging beer to assessing malt.

 First, a bit of news: Founders Brewing Co has finally sold off the majority of itself to Mahou, having initially surrendered a 30% stake in 2013.
 This comes in the context of accusations of endemic racism at the Michigan brewery which have tarnished its image in the past year or so.

 And another: according to figures released by London City Hall, the number of pubs in the city has stabilised at just over 3,500.
 In 13 boroughs, the number of pubs actually increased and the number of small pubs across the city went up, bucking a trend towards larger pubs that’s been evident since 2003.
 There’s also a map showing the number of pubs for each borough – a fascinating at-a-glimpse readout with traffic light colours that we suspect would look similar for most cities in the UK these days.

 At A Good Beer Blog Alan McLeod continues his investigations into old British beer categories asking this time why Lambeth Ale was called Lambeth Ale:

 Let me illustrate my conundrum.
 If you look up at the image above, which I am informed is a 1670 illustration of the sights at Lambeth, you will note two things: a big church complex and a lot of grass.
 Here is a similar version dated 1685.
 I have further illustrated the concept here for clarity.
 Lambeth Palace is and was the London residence of the Archbishop of Canterbury, head of the Church of England.
 It sits in what is known as – and what was at the time in question – Lambeth Marsh.
 Grass.